jonathankoehn/alic/README.md

 8. Log in as "root" with the password set before.
 9. Run the third script `/configScript`
 10. Enter name and password for an user account.
-This user has no sudo permissions after running the script.
+This user has sudo permissions after running the script.